andry-tino/b-industrialprotocols/automotive/flexray.md

 - Bandwidth up to 10 Mbit/s.
 - Payload data up to 256 bytes.
 - Modified [TDMA](https://en.wikipedia.org/wiki/Time-division_multiple_access) channel access arbitration mechanism.
+- Indirect addressing.
+COntrollers do not transmit frames using addresses, because of TDMA, controllers know which controller is sending a frame in a specific slot.

 The protocol targets the **Powertrain** and **Chassis** function domains and is going to become the de-facto standard in many automotive systems effectively replacing [CAN](../can/intro.md).